karenyng/HW4_Stat250_W14/README.md

 P.D.F.) - the axes labels look weird and units are missing [ ] make the money plot showing the two separations calculated from the two sets of physical parameters
+[ ] verifying if time-since-collision is read in correctly

 x - done
 0 - work in progress